pl247/ai-toolkit/README.md

 # Automated Installation of Large Language Models on UCS X-Series

-The provided files will automate the full installation of:
+This solution guide will assist you with the full installation of:
 1. Ubuntu 22.04 LTS operating system
-2. GCC which is required for development using the NVIDIA parallel computing and programming environment (CUDA)
+2. GCC compiler required for development using the NVIDIA parallel computing and programming environment (CUDA)
 3. NVIDIA GPU drivers as well as CUDA
-4. Miniconda which is a package, dependency and environment manager for programming languages (IE: python and C++).
+4. Miniconda package, dependency and environment manager for programming languages (IE: python and C++).
 Miniconda is a minimal distribution of Anaconda that includes only conda, python, pip and some other useful packages.
 Very useful for data science as it includes a lot of dependencies in the package.
-5. AI Monitor is a tool for monitoring CPU, memory, GPU and VRAM utilization on your system
+5. AI Monitor for monitoring CPU, memory, GPU and VRAM utilization on your system
-6. WebUI is a simple user interface for testing and fine-tuning large language models
+6. WebUI simple user interface for testing and fine-tuning large language models
 7. OpenAI compatible API
-8. Vicuna 7B large language model
+8. Vicuna 7B as well as Meta Open Pre-Trained Transformer 350m (OPT-350) language models

+Note - the OPT-350 LLM is included mostly to show how far things have progressed in less than 1 year.

 ### Pre-requisites